 - Varus refers to inward deviation of the limb (Figure 3)

 Examination of foal’s conformation should start early in life.
-Decision making regarding treatments is time sensitive because response to treatment is greatly affected by the presence of an open growth plate and the phase of growth (rapid growth).
-Your primary care veterinarian and veterinary surgeon will recommend the appropriate timing for conformational evaluations.
+Decision-making regarding treatment is time sensitive and is greatly affected by the presence of an open growth plate and the phase of growth (rapid growth).
+Your primary care veterinarian and board-certified veterinary surgeon will recommend the appropriate timing for conformational evaluation and treatment.

 The affected limb(s) may show:

 - Variable amounts of joint swelling +/- palpable heat